-Living in Panama: The Real Deal with Mariana Lima
+Living in Panama: A Conversation with Mariana Lima

 Considering living in Panama?
 Here’s what convinced Mariana Lima and her boyfriend to do so — and what you’ll want to know before you take the leap.

 Tell us about yourself!
 What do you do when you’re not traveling the world?
 Where do you live?
 What made you decide to go to your most recent destination?

 I recently moved to Boquete, Panama with my dog and my boyfriend.
 We both work from home and we fell in love with the natural beauty of this place.
 I love walking around town and seeing the local crafts and art that the indigenous people have made.
 Yesterday, I bought some local honey made by one of the Ngobe Indians.

 During your first visit to Panama, how long did you go for?
 How did you spend your time?

 When I first came to Panama, I stayed for 10 days.
 Most of that time was spent with Panama Relocation Tours, traveling the country by bus and learning about what it would be like to live in Panama.
 We took an extra couple of days to go to Bocas del Toro, in the Caribbean, and were really amazed at the beautiful beaches there.

 What were your most memorable experiences?
 What were the biggest disappointments?